-Railroad police officers who are designated by a railroad to be licensed under the laws of
+Railroad police officers who are designated by a railroad to be licensed under the laws of this state, while engaged in their employment with the railroad, have the authority of a "law enforcement officer" pursuant to subsection 17 of as defined under section 12.1-01-04 for the purpose of arresting any person committing a felony on railroad property or associated with railroad equipment, or to arrest a person committing a misdemeanor involving railroad property or relating to persons or property being transported by the railroad, or awaiting transportation by the railroad, and have the power of removingmay remove an individual from a train who has no right to be there, or who is engaging in a conduct prohibited by title 12.1.

-- 1 enforcement officer" pursuant to subsection 17 of as defined under section 12.1-01-04 for the - 2 purpose of arresting any person committing a felony on railroad property or associated with - 3 railroad equipment, or to arrest a person committing a misdemeanor involving railroad property - 4 or relating to persons or property being transported by the railroad, or awaiting transportation by - 5 the railroad, and have the power of removing may remove an individual from a train who has no - 6 right to be there, or who is engaging in a conduct prohibited by title 12.1. - SECTION 29.
+SECTION 29.
 AMENDMENT.
 Section 50-25.1-03 of the North Dakota Century Code is amended and reenacted as follows: